jbudiman/api-bitcoin-world/source/index.html.md

 `account_reference`           | Yes | Partner's account reference for the customer / user string.
 `account_id`                  | No  | The account_id the order belongs to
-`payment_method_id`           | No  | The payment method to be used for this order `fiat_amount`                 | No  | The fiat currency amount of type *float* up to *2* decimal points.
+`payment_method_id`           | No  | The payment method to be used for this order `payment`                     | No  | The code for the payment method to be used for this order `fiat_amount`                 | No  | The fiat currency amount of type *float* up to *2* decimal points.
 `fiat_code`                   | No  | The fiat currency code of type *string* e.g. 'AUD'
 `coin_amount`                 | No  | The cryptocurrency amount of type *float* up to *8* decimal points. e.g 0.12345678